 I did some concept drawings for an online first person shooter awhile back, nothing too crazy, just weapons drawings for the rule book.
 Still, they turned out really nice so here they are.
 PS the game never got out of development and you’ve never heard of it because it didn’t even get named.
 Now that’s a sad story.

 One day I had to draw this castle.
 I’ve visited it three times in my life and still want to go back, but until then, here’s my visual memory of the castle on the hill in Toronto.
 The best part of Toronto, IMHO.

 This painting was done for my daughter illustrating one of Aesop’s Fables wherein the character of the book takes every wordly possession, converts it to a large lump of gold, then promptly forgets that they buried it beside this massive well.
 I think I’d remember which well, but maybe wells were more common in Aesop’s day that you would find one on every street corner.

 I’ve done a painting for each of my kids.
 This was for my son.
 We postulated what kind of world would the cheese be the last thing standing?
 Well a cheesey hell world of course.
 Acrylic on canvas.

-I think this was a sketch of a waitress at a restaurant in Osbourne Village from a very long time ago.
+This was a sketch of a waitress at a restaurant in Osbourne Village from a very long time ago.
+“Taste the mango, it’s a clever fruit.”, was her menu pick for me.
 I still like this one.
 Pencil on paper.